hyperledger-labs/fabex/readme.md

 ---

-Or you can use GRPC client with example RPC call in client/client.go:
+Or you can use GRPC client with example RPC call in client/client.go.

+Start GRPC server:

+`./fabex --task grpc --config ./config.yaml`

+Execute request from client:

 `go run client.go`